 Self-service analytics drive business agility with faster time to insights.
 You no longer need help from IT to access, prepare, analyze, and collaborate on all your data.
 Easily create data visualizations with automated chart recommendations and optimize insights by collaborating with colleagues on analyses.

 Augmented analytics with embedded machine learning throughout the platform drive smarter and better insights.
 Always on—and always working in the background, machine learning is continuously learning from the data it takes in, making it smarter and more accurate as time goes by.
-Uncover deeper patterns and predict trends for impactful, unbiased recommendation.
+Uncover deeper patterns and predict trends for impactful, unbiased recommendations.

 A comprehensive solution to meet the breadth of all analytics needs.
 Get the right data, to the right people, at the right time with analytics for everyone in your organization.
 With built-in security and governance, you can easily share insights and collaborate with your colleagues.
 By leveraging the cloud, you can scale up or down to suit your needs.